MarQuisKnox/HTML5-Video-Player/README.md

 HTML5 Advanced Video Player
 ========================
-Sleek, responsive, HTML5, CSS3, JavaScript Video Player with awesome features.
+Sleek, responsive, HTML5  Video Player with awesome capabilities and features.

 Usage
 ========================
-Please keep: <!--HTML5 Advanced Video Player created by brandonjordan1 on github https://github.com/brandonjordan1--> in the HTML Document.

 You can just use a standard iframe, if you have another method, go for it, the player is responsive and will adapt to any screen size, or frame size.

 URL Parameters
 ========================

+Example: player.html?videotitle=Your Video Title

 <table>

 <tr><td>Parameter</td><td>Description</td></tr>